pebblecode/pebble-handbook/great-people/hiring-great-talent/designer/hiring-process/readme.md

 *Evidence*.
 This attribute should be on the candidates CV.
 If appropriate, a general question such as ‘what did you learn from your degree?’ could be asked at interview stage.
 Copies of degree certificates should be obtained before the candidate is recruited.

 ####Appropriate Experience
+Candidates should have at least two years' experience in a related industry.
+We aim to recruit more junior designers in the future, but do not yet have the resources to bring them on so early in their career.
+*Evidence* This should be clear from the candidate's CV.
+If it is not clear whether their previous jobs were relevant, some cursory searches should identify what the natures of their prior jobs were.

 ####Excellent Design Skills